Sydney-Informatics-Hub/aerial-conversion/docs/index.rst

    :caption: Contents:

-This is an Open source tools enabling interchange between computer vision annotation and GIS data formats.
+This is an open-source tool enabling interchange between computer vision annotation and GIS data formats.
 Part of `PIPE-3956 Aerial Segmentation <https://github.com/Sydney-Informatics-Hub/PIPE-3956-aerial-segmentation>`__.
 The code is available on `GitHub <https://github.com/Sydney-Informatics-Hub/aerial-conversion>`__.